mmcc-xx/WhosAtMyFeeder/README.md

 - speciesid.py listens to snapshot
 messages from Frigate, runs the attached images through the classifier, and stores results to a sqlite database.
-- webui.py has a web ui to show the results
+- webui.py provides a web ui to show the results

 ## To Do...
 - Containerize the application to make running it easier